 We were laying on his bed, and I was as happy as I could ever be.
 Nick was the most perfect person I've ever met.
 He was so smart and handsome and funny and just all around extremely perfect.
 I turned on my side to face him, and saw him chewing happily on his new quill.
 He loved to work.
 Pure Ravenclaw.
 My thoughts were interrupted when I was flipped onto my back.

 "Whatcha thinking about Doe?"
 Nick asked, hovering over me on one hand and brushing my hair out of my eyes with the other.

 "I know."
 He gave me a huge, cocky smile and I pushed back his shoulder, and he pretended fall on me, scaring me for a second.

 "I know.
 I love you, Nick."

 "And I love you Dorcas.
-You're my favorite person, in the entire world!"
+You're my favorite person, in the entire world!" he declared dramatically.
 I laughed at his dramatics, and his smile softened.

 "Now and forever," he said, lowering his lips to mine.

 When I came out of my small trance, I had apparently missed Hestia's turn, which ended up being a kiss between her and Emmeline, which all the boys hooted and hollered at.
 Disgusting.